-The first part of our day was stressful because of timing factors, the second part of our day was hysterically funny and the third part of our day was, well, hungry (grin).
+The first part of our day was stressful because of timing factors, the second part of our day was a Disney knockoff that was hysterically funny and the third part of our day was, well, hungry (grin).

 Well, we THOUGHT we had it all figured out…how to get to the Shugakuin Imperial Villa.
 You have to get special permission to go and we had gotten that the day before.
 Joe, who had been obsessively planning this trip for the past 9 months, had every street, bus and subway map known to man, plus how to get from Point A to Point B throughout the country…but apparently only carried SOME of the written material we needed today…so today was the day of “miss the bus by ‘this’ much and have to wait 20 to 40 minutes for the next one.”
 We grabbed some pastries at a local bakery for breakfast (didn’t eat them yet because Japanese people don’t eat on the streets and we were traveling) and waited for the next bus.

 This flamingo place was actually directly across the street from the bakery, so while we waited for the bus (the bus stop was directly in front of the bakery) I wound up taking a good half-dozen pictures of the flamingo.
 With a zoom.
 Without a zoom.
 Trying to not get a bus or car into the picture as they were passing by (grin).
 I have no idea of what this store was.
 In fact, it didn’t even look like it was open for business yet, but with how much I like flamingos, it gave me a good giggle.